JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 [24] - Refactor renderMap into client/server components
 [25] - create art for splash screen
 [26] - add in sound
+[27] - refactor main to use a splash screen
+[28] - write method to be called in enter() on the client to generate all the AI characters

 ## Resolved Issues ##